mandafigura/personal-projects/quickhull/README.md

-# QuickHull 2D Algorithm
+# QuickHull 2D Algorithm (C++)

-On this folder you have the usual quickhull algorithm implementation using C++.
-The required C++ version will be on the source code heading.
-REFERENCES ARE IN THE SOURCE CODE!!!
+On this folder you have the usual [quickhull algorithm](https://github.com/mandafigura/computer-graphics-beginner/blob/master/quickhull/quickhull_2d.cpp) implementation.
+The required C++ version will be on the source code heading. **REFERENCES ARE IN THE SOURCE CODE!!!**

 ## How to manage input files and compilation